menandmice/micetro_docs/guides/implementation/central_mssql.rst

   systemctl restart mmcentral
   systemctl status mmcentral

 If there are any database connection issues, the service will fail to start.
-Check the Central startup log for errors, located in the Central data directory at either ``/var/mmsuite/mmcentral/logs`` or ``C:\ProgramData\Men and Mice\Central\logs``.
+Check the Central startup log for errors, located in the Central data directory at either ``/var/micetrosuite/mmcentral/logs`` or ``C:\ProgramData\Micetro\Central\logs``.